-Tree removal near Napier caused Vodafone outage that hit Hawke's Bay
+Vodafone outage in Hawke's Bay caused by Napier tree removal

 Baird added: "Urgent remedial works were undertaken and service is now restored, with ongoing repairs continuing."

-Napier City Business Inc Manager Pip Thompson said while the outage had disrupted business in the district, retailers operated to the best of their abilities.
+Napier City Business Inc manager Pip Thompson said although the outage had disrupted business in the district, retailers operated to the best of their abilities.

 "Today's Vodafone outage is just another hurdle that is testing the resilience of our retailers," she said.